NMFS-RADFish/boilerplate/examples/field-validators/README.md

 };
 ```

 This helper function loops through the provided validators and checks if the input value passes the validation criteria.
-If not, it returns the appropriate error message.
+If not, it returns the appropriate error message:
 ```jsx
 const handleInputValidationLogic = (name, value, validators) => {
   if (validators && validators.length > 0) {